motebus/ultrabook/Ultranet Apps/fbuilder/Twin Clocking Guide.md

 ### Each Node contents

-* Double click on every node to modify contents
+* Double click on every node to modify each content

 #### timestamp